Beth-nyokabi/Data_Analysis_Project/Project.md

 It explores:
 - Trends in women’s representation from 1945 to 2018
 - The gender makeup of current parliamentary speakers
-- Early insights from the June 2025 parliamentary elections

 ---